Active topolectrical circuits: Results

 Interpreting each individual vdP unit as a node in the network graph [Fig.~\ref{fig:1}(b,c)], the effective dimension~$d$ of the ATC can be tuned by increasing the number of couplings.
 In principle, arbitrary values $d\ge 1$ are realizable with large, densely connected networks~\cite{lee2018}.
 For example, for $d$-dimensional cubic lattices, rows of the coupling matrix $\boldsymbol{\beta}=(\beta_{ij})$ corresponding to bulk nodes will have $2d$ off-diagonal entries.
 Below, we will focus on the cases $d=1$ [Fig.~\ref{fig:1}(b)] and $d=2$ [Fig.~\ref{fig:1}(c)] to demonstrate the implementation and key properties of ATCs.
 Generally, through an appropriate choice of $\boldsymbol{\beta}$, it is possible to realize a wide range of topological phases.

-As a first realization of an ATC, we consider the coupling matrix of a one-dimensional (1D) Su-Schrieffer-Heeger (SSH) model.
+\textbf{One-dimensional Su-Schrieffer-Heeger ATC: Theoretical analysis.} As a first realization of an ATC, we consider the coupling matrix of a one-dimensional (1D) Su-Schrieffer-Heeger (SSH) model.
 Originally introduced to describe polyacetylene~\cite{su1979}, the SSH model is known to support topologically protected boundary modes in a variety of quantum~\cite{asboth2016} and classical~\cite{Chen2014,Woodhouse2018,lee2018} systems.
-The $n\times n$ SSH coupling matrix for the case of $n=6$ unit vdPs reads
+The $n\times n$ SSH coupling matrix for the case of $n=6$ unit vdPs reads (Methods)

 with the diagonal elements $\beta_{ii}= g>0$ representing the electrical grounds.
-In our circuits, ground inductances $L_{ii}$ are chosen such that $g = L_0(1/L_{ii} + \sum_{ k :k \neq i } 1/L_{ik})$ for all $i$.
-Upon generalizing this coupling matrix by permitting non-uniform grounds~$g_i$, one can achieve additional frequency control \SUP.
+In electrical circuits, the diagonal elements of the coupling matrix $\beta_{ii} = \sum_k L_0/L_{ik}$ depend on the neighboring inductors and are generally not uniform.
+Therefore, we introduce additional ground inductances $L_{ii}$ at all boundaries, such that $\beta_{ii} = g$ is uniform and the coupling matrix represents an instance of the SSH model.
+Upon generalizing this coupling matrix by permitting non-uniform grounds~$g_i$, one can achieve additional frequency control~(Supplementary Information).
 The off-diagonal entries $w>0$ and $s>w>0$ encode the weak and strong couplings, respectively.
 Adding more units extends the matrix symmetrically along the diagonal.
 As in the original quantum SSH model, the strongly coupled nodes form `dimers' which are connected to each other through weak bonds [thin lines in Fig.~\ref{fig:1}(b)].